Frozen-Potato/Library-Management-System/Doc/SAS.md

 - PostgreSQL (for relational persistence)
 - MongoDB (for audit and log events)
 - JWT-based authentication and authorization
+- A lightweight Persistent Queue subsystem for asynchronous task handling

 Both databases run in Docker containers.
 The REST and gRPC services share the same executable (library_server), with independent threads for each server.